Your startup or small business is expanding and the human resource management challenges you’re facing are becoming more complex.

 Focus on those HR policies that have the greatest positive impact on employees and the organization.
 When considering a new policy, ask yourself these questions:

-- Will this policy empower and protect employees?
+- How will this policy empower and protect employees?

-- Will it create a strong and high-performing workplace culture?
+- How will it create a strong and high-performing workplace culture?

 - Are the organizational values and principles supported?

-- How does this policty help us create a successful and cohesive team?
+- How does this policy help us create a successful and cohesive team?